bigsmalloverall/ArduinoTasker/README.md

 ```

 ### TasksPool alternate binding
-Task pool can also be added after TaskManager instantiation, at any point during runtime.
+Task pool can also be added after SimpleTaskManager instantiation, at any point during runtime.
 Running tasks will not be affected.
-TaskManager frees taskPool pointer when it's destructed. **Changing TasksPools multiple times during runtime is not advised.
+SimpleTaskManager frees taskPool pointer when it's destructed. **Changing TasksPools multiple times during runtime is not advised.
 This feature is under development.
 There should bo not TasksPool or only one.**

 ``` C++
 // Pseudo code